digitalbricks/siclight/README.md

 The satellite script is quite easy to understand: After checking that the shared secret provided from SIC matches that one set in the satellite, a simple `switch` functions checks the `sys` string provided from SIC an determines which function to be run.

-So if you want to add your CMS, just write a new function, deliberate a `sys` string and add both to the `switch` function of the satellite.
+So if you want to add your CMS, just write a new function, deliberate a `sys` string (system identifier) and add both to the `switch` function of the satellite.
 Afterward you can use your new imagined `sys` string when configuring sites in `config-sites.php` in SIC and the satellite will run your new function.